 However, since time is money.
 The best way to reduce unused CSS styles from a WordPress site is with a plugin.

-Except you have a valid reason to find and delete unused CSS codes manually, there’s no justification for a business owner not to use plugins.
+Unless you have a valid reason to find and delete unused CSS codes manually, there’s no justification for a business owner not to use plugins.

 Therefore, I suggest you try WP Rocket, FlyingPress, or NitroPack.